-- (2) The aggregate fees billed for assurance and related services by the Company's auditor that are reasonably related to the performance of the audit or review of the Company's financial statements and are not disclosed in the "Audit Fees" column. - (3) The aggregate fees billed for professional services rendered by the Company's auditor for tax compliance, tax advice and tax planning. - (4) The aggregate fees billed for professional services other than those listed in the other three columns.
+(2) The aggregate fees billed for assurance and related services by the Company's auditor that are reasonably related to the performance of the audit or review of the Company's financial statements and are not disclosed in the "Audit Fees" column.
+(3) The aggregate fees billed for professional services rendered by the Company's auditor for tax compliance tax advice and tax.